-Performance-based merit pay provides a way for M&P employees, Non-Union Technicians, Executive Administrative Staff and Farm Workers to move from the midpoint to the maximum of their salary ranges.
+Performance-based merit pay provides a way for M&P employees (in AAPS), Non-Union Technicians & Research Assistants, Executive Administrative staff and Farm Workers to move from the midpoint to the maximum of their salary ranges.
 It recognizes and rewards meritorious performance.
-Funding for the program is reviewed annually by the Board of Governors, and is approved based on the University’s ability to pay for increases.
+Funding for the program is reviewed annually by the Board of Governors, and is approved based on the university’s ability to pay for increases.

 The program also requires that all departments use the same range of increases, even if they are able to afford higher increases, so that the program is equitable for all of UBC.